 The subject property is currently designated as Residential 1 (RES 1) FLU.
-The proposed RRMH-1 zoning can be considered consistent with the existing RES 1 FLU designation per Sec.
-62-1255.
+The proposed RR-1 zoning is consistent with the existing RES 1 FLU designation.
+Both the current AU zoning and proposed RR-1 zoning classifications are consistent with the RES 1 FLU designation.
+There is only one Future Land Use Designation, RES 1, within 500-feet of the subject property.